robert-david/shacl-repairs/README.md

 This is a proof of concept prototype implementation of the ASP repair program described in the paper "Repairing SHACL Constraint Violations using Answer Set Programming".
+In addition, we added support for property path repairs.

 REPAIR PROGRAM
 --------------